verana-labs/verifiable-trust-vpr-spec/spec.md

 Any authorized `operator` CAN execute this method on behalf of an `authority`.

-This method is used by controllers of Trust Registries.
+This method is used by controller authorities of Trust Registries.
 When they create a Credential Schema, they need to create (a) permission(s) of type ECOSYSTEM so that other participants can run validation processes (if schema mode is ECOSYSTEM) or self create their permissions (schema mode set to OPEN).

 ##### [MOD-PERM-MSG-7-1] Create Root Permission parameters

 An [[ref: account]] that would like to create a `Permission` entry MUST call this method by specifying:

-- `authority` (group): (Signer) the authority owner of this trust registry.
+- `authority` (group): (Signer) the signing authority on whose behalf this message is executed.
 - `operator` (account): (Signer) the account authorized by the `authority` to run this Msg.
 - `schema_id` (uint64) (*mandatory*)
 - `did` (string) (*mandatory*): [[ref: DID]] of the VS grantee service.
-- `country` (*optional*).
 - `effective_from` (timestamp) (*mandatory*): timestamp from when (exclusive) this Perm is effective.
 MUST be in the future.
 - `effective_until` (timestamp) (*optional*): timestamp until when (exclusive) this Perm is effective, null if it doesn't expire.
 If not null, MUST be greater than `effective_from`.
 - `validation_fees` (number) (*mandatory*): price to pay by applicant to validator for running a validation process that uses this perm as validator, for a given validation period, in trust unit.
 Default to 0.
 Note that setting validation fees for OPEN schemas has no effect and does not mean a validation process must take place.
 For enabling validation processes, at least one of the two issuer, verifier mode must be different than OPEN.